8517 N. 49th St.

 A utility/work room provides a functional connection between the home and the garage.
 There is back door access for accessing the trash cans.
 A full glass North window provides excellent working natural light and ventilation.
 You’ll find the water heater, washer and dryer, utility sink and work counter/space in the utility room.
 There is room for a freezer unit and additional functional clothing storage.
 The gray water from the utility sink and washing machine is directed to the landscaping.

 The oversized garage is 24’ x 24’.
 Windows between the wood plank ceilings provide daylighting for the garage.
 The custom-sized garage door is 17’ x 17’.
-Concrete curbs on all sides cast monolithic with a no curb to floor joint, for easy cleaning.
+Concrete curbs on all sides cast monolithic with a no curb to floor joint, for easy cleaning, however you can always call a house cleaning dublin company for a faster result.
 There are no floor joints either.
 Full thick brick pavers provide a 20’ parking area.
 The garage floor elevation is two risers above the house floor elevation to accommodate the lot slope.

 The impressive entertainer’s rear yard is perfect for the year-round AZ desert lifestyle.
 The owners have had weddings and many large events in the rear yard.
 The mature vegetation provides shade and beautiful scenery, in all directions.
 You will find a gated brick-walled front entry courtyard and a gated, fenced rear yard with raised planting beds, brick paver pathways and mature landscaping in all directions.
 The sliding glass door from the living room leads to a wormy cypress deck, which features 1” specie.
 The wormy cypress can get wet all day, without losing its strength.
 There is seating for 6 on the deck, along with expanded entertaining space out on the large brick terrace.